galaxyproject/training-material/Proteomics/tutorials/proteinQuant_SIL.md

 This tutorial deals with protein quantitation via stable isotope labelling (SIL).
 We will use tools of the OpenMS suite.
 Because we solely cover *quantitation*, you need to perform peptide and protein ID in beforehand.
 To learn about protein ID in Galaxy, please consider [this tutorial](./proteinID_SG_PS.md).

-The tutorial covers *relative* quantitation only (i.e. comparison of abundances in different samples, no absolute quantitation of peptides / proteins).
+This tutorial covers *relative* quantitation only (i.e. comparison of abundances in different samples, no *absolute* quantitation of peptides / proteins).

-If you still are in the planning phase of your quantitative proteomics experiment, you may want to consider our tutorial on different [labelling methods](./labelfree-vs-labelled.md) first.
+If you still are in the planning phase of your quantitative proteomics experiment, you may want to consider our tutorial on different [quantitation methods](./labelfree-vs-labelled.md) first.

 > ### :pencil2: Hands-on: Introduction
 > In the Hands-on section of this tutorial, we will use a quantitative comparison of **HEK _OR_ E.coli** cell lysate as a test dataset.
 In this experiment, the very same cell lysate was once labelled with light, once with heavy **dimethyl _OR_ SILAC** and both samples were subsequently mixed in a certain ratio.
 For a detailed description of the dataset, please refer to the description in the [PRIDE archive]().